Are you an electrical contractor experiencing these problems with your communal aerial system?

 – Losing trust that the aerial installer you’ve employed knows what they are doing?

-Problems with communal aerial system installers are surprisingly common.
+Problems with Sky Q communal aerial system installation are surprisingly common.
 At Capital Aerials, we’re regularly called to fix communal aerial systems that have been installed by inexperienced, unqualified or cowboy fitters.

 A system serving a residential block combines TV, radio and satellite signals onto a cable that serves a number of apartments.
 This is the so-called Integrated Reception System that many companies claim to have knowledge of when they do not.
 In some cases they are in business despite having been named and shamed on consumer watchdog programmes!